24

 Mouton Rothschild presented itself as sublime all the way, sophisticated.
 Almost as stunning as Latour.
 97-99p.

-Lafite offered great intensity of aromas and flavors, silky tannins, robust structure, excellent balance and depth.
+Lafite offered great intensity of aromas and flavors, silky tannins, robust structure, excellent balance, and depth.
 For me, it lacked a bit of excitement found in 2005.
 Anyway, it surely is among the best wines of the vintage.
 96-98p.

 Pichon Comtesse had elegant, silky fruit, sappy and fleshy, very nice length and aftertaste.
 Charming and aromatic on the nose.
 Splendid effort.
 92-93p.

-Duhart Milon was tannic and not willing to "speak", but it gave promise of rounder and more charming shape later on.
+Duhart Milon was tannic and not willing to "speak", but it gave promise of a rounder and more charming shape later on.
 89-91p.

 Lynch Moussas showed nice intensity and concentration of dark fruit, tight and fine structure.
-Very nice balance and firm finish.
+Very nice balance and a firm finish.
 Approved effort.
 89-90p.

 SAINT-ÉSTEPHE